pritymishra/PrityKumari/README.md

-- 👋 Hi, I’m @pritymishra
+- 👋 Hi, I’m @PrityKumari
 - 👀 I am an aspiring Data analyst who wishes to Solve Problems in the world by means Of Data.
 - 🌱 I’m currently learning data analysis with python.
 - 💞️ I’m looking ahead For a great Opportunity.